moh-abdullah-it/api_request/README.md

 Instead of creating service for all api's, it allows you to create a dart class that handles a specific api request and execute that class.

+## Why
+* Help developers follow single responsibility principle (SRP)
+* Small dedicated classes makes the code easier to test
+* Action classes can be callable from multiple places in your app
+* Small dedicated classes really pay off in complex apps
+* Global Config

 ## Adding Api Request to your project

 In your project's `pubspec.yaml` file,